vparankusham99/Project-2/README.md

-Customer Segmentation
-This project is about customer segmentation using Agglomerative Clustering.
+This project is about customer segmentation in the walmart sales data using Agglomerative Clustering.
 The data set is provided above.